odow/SDDP.jl/docs/src/tutorial/11_DRO.md

 In this tutorial we will learn how to incorporate a distributionally robust optimization approach to SDDP in `SDDP.jl`.

-Distributionally robust optimization (DRO) is a paradigm for optimizing under uncertainty.
+Distributionally robust optimization (DRO) is a modeling approach for optimization under uncertainty.
 In our setup, DRO is equivalent to a coherent risk measure, and we can apply DRO by using the `risk_measure` keyword we saw previously.